 Read carefully through the paperwork that you received, and make a note of anything that you disagree with.

 In particular, look for a “Motion and Affidavit for Temporary Orders.”
 Temporary orders cover what happens during the time it takes to finalize the divorce, including issues like child custody and visitation, child support, spousal support (or “alimony”) and how to divide your property and finances.
-If your spouse has filed this form, it’s a request that the court decide how all of these things will be handled in the next four months to two years until your divorce is finalized.
+If your spouse has filed this form, it’s a request that the court decide how all of these things will be handled in the next 4 months to 2 years until your divorce is finalized.

 Decide how to move forward

 There are some key decisions to make before you file the paperwork.

 - Should you get a lawyer?
 A lawyer can help make decisions, file the paperwork and speak for you in court.
 If you and your spouse disagree on big issues, like custody, a lawyer can be very helpful.